Hell Is a Very Small Place: Voices from Solitary Confinement

 About the Authors:

-JEAN CASELLA is co-director of Solitary Watch, a web-based watchdog project, and a Soros Justice Fellow.
-Her writing on solitary confinement has appeared in The Guardian, The Nation, Mother Jones, and other publications.
+JEAN CASELLA is director of Solitary Watch, a nonprofit watchdog organization that works to uncover the truth about solitary confinement and other harsh prison conditions in the United States.
+She is a Soros Justice Fellow, and her writing on solitary confinement has appeared in The Guardian, The Nation, Mother Jones, and other publications.
 She is the editor of two previous anthologies and lives in Brooklyn, New York.

-JAMES RIDGEWAY has been an investigative journalist for more than fifty years and is the author of eighteen previous books.
-He is co-director of Solitary Watch and recent recipient of a Soros Justice Fellowship, Alicia Patterson Fellowship, and Media for a Just Society Award.
-He lives in Washington, D.C.
+JAMES RIDGEWAY (1936-2021) was an investigative journalist for more than sixty years; a staff writer at Mother Jones, the Village Voice, and the New Republic; and the author of eighteen previous books.
+He was founder and co-director of Solitary Watch and recipient of a Soros Justice Fellowship, Alicia Patterson Fellowship, and Media for a Just Society Award.

 Publication Information: